Business News Daily receives compensation from some of the companies listed on this page. Advertising Disclosure

 Cash accounting

 Cash accounting focuses on business transactions involving cash.
 Using the cash accounting method, a company bookkeeper debits and credits the cash account in each journal entry.
 Transactions with no monetary input are not included in the financial statements.
-With this method, bookkeepers debit and credit the cash account in each journal entry depending on the transaction.
+With this method, bookkeepers debit and credit the cash account in each journal entry, depending on the transaction.
 For example, when recording customer remittances, the bookkeeper debits the cash account and credits the sales revenue account.

 Accrual accounting

-The terms accounts payable (AP) and accounts receivable (AR) illustrate the concept of accrual.
-Accounts payable is money owed by a business to vendors.
-Payables accrue until the business settles the underlying debt.
-AR represents money that is owed by clients to the business.
-As with AP, the debt owed to the company accrues until payment is made by the client and the debt is subsequently satisfied.
+• Accounts receivable: Accounts receivable represents money that clients owe to the business.
+As with accounts payable, the debt owed to the company accrues until payment is made by the client and the debt is subsequently satisfied.

 Did You Know?Did you know